 The interest on the home loan is not tax deductible until the loan is paid off.

 5. You pay for property taxes & insurance

-With the program you will be responsible to pay for property taxes and insurance.
-To be fair this is not really a con since either way you would have this expense – as long as you own the home you will have this expense with any other mortgage (4 options above for example) there is no way to avoid neither costs unless you are renting and do not own a home.
+With the program, you will be responsible for paying for property taxes and insurance.
+To be fair, this is not really a con since either way you would have this expense – as long as you own the home you will have this expense with any other mortgage (4 options above for example) there is no way to avoid neither costs unless you are renting and do not own a home.

 6. Mandatory counseling - small fee